New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 Building Your First Automated Video Workflow

-Here's a canonical six-step workflow you can ship this week: spreadsheet → no-code platform → template render API → webhook → delivery.
-It's the workflow most teams start with, and it handles 80% of business use cases.
+One canonical six-step workflow covers the 65% of business video jobs that fit template assembly cleanly: spreadsheet → no-code platform → template render API → webhook → delivery.
+It's where most teams start, and you can ship it this week.

 Step 1 - Pick one high-value video job.
 Not all of them.
 Personalized welcome videos for new signups, product demo clips, or weekly recap videos are good starting points.
 Pick the one with the highest volume or highest manual cost.